awsdocs/amazon-s3-userguide/doc_source/ServerLogs.md

    The key prefix can also help when you delete the logs\.
 For example, you can set a lifecycle configuration rule for Amazon S3 to delete objects with a specific key prefix\.
 For more information, see [Deleting Amazon S3 log files](deleting-log-files-lifecycle.md)\.

-1. \(Optional\) Set permissions so that others can access the generated logs\.
-By default, only the bucket owner always has full access to the log objects\.
-For more information, see [Identity and access management in Amazon S3](s3-access-control.md)\.
+1. **\(Optional\) Set permissions in target grants so that others can access the generated logs\.** By default, only the bucket owner always has full access to the log objects\.
+If your target bucket \(where your server access logs are stored\) uses the bucket owner enforced setting for S3 Object Ownership to disable access control lists \(ACLs\), you can't grant permissions in target grants that use ACLs\.
+However, you can update your bucket policy for the target bucket to grant access to others\.
+For more information, see [Identity and access management in Amazon S3](s3-access-control.md) and [Permissions for log delivery](enable-server-access-logging.md#grant-log-delivery-permissions-general)\.

 ## Log object key format<a name="server-log-keyname-format"></a>